MarioGibney/bitcoin-security-research/Blockspace Market Development Phases.md

 Some researchers have pointed to flat or declining total fees per block from the past several years as evidence that bitcoin is not making progress in this regard.

-Here I make the case that _fees per block_ is not a meaningful metric at this point in time for guaging the development of a robust blockspace market.
+Here I make the case that _fees per block_ is not a meaningful metric at this point in time for measuring this progress.
 Rather, _unused blockspace_ is a more indicative metric at present.

 ## Two Phases of Blockspace Market Development